Q&A: How the EU aims to reign in false green claims on products

 Margaux Le Gallou, programme manager at NGO ECOS, says that if done right, the proposal will ensure that reliable claims get the visibility they deserve so that the products actually stand out.
 “Today, the companies bringing real change often do not get recognition.”

 Originally, the Commission was expected to propose a regulation, a type of legislative act that is directly applied in all member states.
-However, the January leak is for a directive, which is a legislative act that sets out a goal that all EU countries must achieve.
+However, the proposal is a directive - a legislative act setting out a goal which all EU countries must achieve.
 Each member state has to translate it into national legislation.
 This means that there could be slightly differing rules for green claims across the bloc.

 4. What is the Product Environmental Footprint method and what is its role in the proposal?

-The EU Product and Organisation Environmental Footprint (PEF and PEO) methods were developed by the Commission's Joint Research Centre to help companies calculate their environmental performance based on reliable, verifiable and comparable information, and for other actors (public administrations, NGOs, business partners, for example) to have access to such information.
+The EU Product and Organisation Environmental Footprint (PEF and PEO) methods were developed by the Commission's Joint Research Centre to help companies calculate their environmental performance based on reliable, verifiable and comparable information.
+The methods also give other actors – such as public administrations, NGOs, and business partners - access to such information.

 They measure 16 environmental impacts (e.g. climate change, particulate matter, acidification, resource use) for a number of product groups and economic sectors throughout their life cycle.
 The PEF has so far been developed, for instance, for beer, dairy, dry pasta, packed water, decorative paints, leather, T-shirts and thermal insulation.